 Welcome to the Port Fairy Fishing Guide.
 Port Fairy is a coastal fishing township located on Victoria’s far southwest coast at the end of the Great Ocean Road.
 Roughly 3 1/2 hours drive from Melbourne between Portland and Warrnambool.
-Port Fairy is a unique setting with historic buildings still remaining from its days as a port back in 1800.
+Port Fairy is a unique setting with historic buildings remaining from its days as a port back in 1800.
+Port Fairy is a great location to target Tuna, with schoolies and massive barrels being very sought-after catches.
+You can target a wide variety of species, too, including Kingfish fishing in late summer, Snapper, a variety of sharks, king george whiting, squid, and even deep-dropping baits for species like nannygai, morwong, sea perch, and blue morwong.

 Port Fairy is built around the Moyne River.
-Along here is Fishermans Wharf which has rows of boats that can be seen from the footbridge.
+Along here is Fisherman’s Wharf, which has rows of boats that can be seen from the footbridge.
 The Moyne River is the entrance out to the Bass Straight and an exceptional world-class fishing destination for Tuna.
-With waters over 10000 meters deep Port Fairy gets its real reputation as a fishing hot spot for its Tuna fishing throughout the winter months.
-It also offers other great game fishing and a large range of species such as Kingfish Snapper and many other species.
-Its an also a popular destination for tourists with annual whale and sea watching.
-It’s also a great spot to head out with a fishing charter that has all the gear ready to chase a big Tuna or stick to the jetties for bread and butter species.
+With waters over 10000 meters deep, Port Fairy earns its reputation as a fishing hotspot, particularly for tuna fishing during the winter months.
+It also offers other great game fishing and an extensive range of species, such as Kingfish, Snapper, and many other species.
+It’s also a popular destination for tourists with annual whale and sea watching.
+It’s also a great spot to head out with a fishing charter that has all the gear ready to chase a big Tuna or stick to the jetties for bread-and-butter species.

 Things to do at Port Fairy